-“Me and Jamey and Jayden, we all came back here for the next part of Allie’s treatment and so, we continued our own mini-process of his hair ritual by repeating the procedure.
-Along with Jonathan and Marcus, we each pulled and cut near his skull the rest of each strand.
+“Jamey and Jayden and me, we came back here for the next session of Allie’s treatment and so, we continued our own mini-process of The Ritual of the Curls by repeating Tari’s procedure but without marking or saving anything.
+Along with Jonathan and Marcus, with Jason and Charlie,we each held onto and cut near his skull the rest of each of Allie’s curls.
 Again and again.
-When we were done, Allie said he looked like he had tiny little brown pig’s tails growing all over his head.
+When we were done, Allie decided he looked like he had tiny little brown pig’s tails growing all over his head.
 And he did!”

 “Alexander has such beautiful curls,” I say, sighing a little.

-“Yes he does,” she agrees.
-“Or did,” she adds, and I wince.
-“And eminently grip-able.”
-She smiles such a sweet mischievous smile that I hurt remembering the feel of her hands in my not so curly, not so eminently grip-able hair, but she interrupts my little fantasy, saying, “Finally, four days ago we…we shaved his head and none too soon.
-And so now, we come to you.
-Allie made us hold back on one curl.
-Just in case he said.
-Just in case of what, of who, we weren’t exactly sure, but he asks so, we do.
+“Yes he…did,” she agrees and I wince.
+“Supremely grip-able.”
+She adds, smiling such a mischievous smile that I hurt remembering the feel of her hands in my own not so supremely grip-able hair.
+But, probably realizing I’ve vaguely drifted away, she interrupts my little fantasy, saying, “Finally, three days ago we, well…we shaved his head and none too soon.
+From the beginning, Allie had made us hold back one of his still-attached and long curls.
+A just-in-case curl he called it.
+Just in case of what, of who, we weren’t exactly sure, but he asked so, we did.
 Simple as that.
-Now we know that the just-in-case is you.
-He’s here, with Jamey and Jayden.
-While I am brave, I didn’t really come to you all on my own.
-They’ve all hid themselves round the corner and Allie wants to see you.
+And now we know that the just-in-case curl is for you.
+He’s here, Stefan, with Jamey and Jayden.
+While I am brave, I didn’t really come here to you on my own.
+They’ve all hid themselves round the corner and now, Allie wants to see you.
 Do you not feel Jamey?”

 I don’t.
 I feel him less than her under normal circumstances and this is not normal so, I really don’t.
 “Why?”

 “Why they hide?
-We thought the situation would be easier for you to deal with if just one of us set-up the circumstances and I, well, uhm…I more or less lost the straw-draw, although I still believe the game was rigged somehow not in my favor.
+We thought the situation would be easier for you to deal with if just one of us told you the story and I, well…I more or less lost the straw-draw.
+Although I still and honestly believe the game was rigged somehow not in my favor.
 Nonetheless, I was probably the best choice.
-I tell a decent story and I don’t get lost in too much verbiage as some of us are want to--”
+I tell a decent story and I don’t get as lost in too much verbiage as some of us are want to--”

-Allie moves closer to me, within my personal space, and holds out his hand, which I take, bringing him into me, into my arms and despite my best intentions, I murmur into his neck, “Oh my god, oh my god.”
+Allie moves closer to me, within my personal space, and holds out his hand, which I take.
+Bringing him into me, into my arms and despite my best intentions, I murmur into his neck, “Oh my god, oh my god.”

-“If you want the full effect, you must do two cuts,” Allie reminds and so I do.
-The first cut, the half-way cut isn’t a new look to me, I remember him with his hair this short from before, but when I cut the half that remains close to his skull, I’ve entered uncharted territory…the land of little brown pig’s tails. ”Now,” he says.
+“If you want the full effect, Stef, you must do two cuts,” Alexander reminds and so I do.
+The first cut, the half-way from tip-to-skull cut isn’t new to me, I remember him with his hair this short from our time together, but when I cut the half that remains close to his skull, I’ve entered uncharted territory…the land of little brown pig’s tails, a place I have never been before. ”Now,” he says.
 “Just pull.”
 Handing Caillen her knife, when I do ‘just pull‘; the twisting little pig’s tail comes away easily in my hand and I shiver.
-He digs in his pocket, pulling out a little laced metal box on a chain that I can see contains another perfect curl.
-“Tari had them made, one for each of us, to contain our first San Francisco cuts,” Allie explains.
-And holding out his empty hand, I give him my first cut.
-“Isa will bring you yours when next he comes to stay with you and Ryan, yeah?”
-And his quick smile rips at my heart.
-“Sorry, but I’m tired and I really must go home and lie down, you will understand?
-Tomorrow then.”
+He pulls from around his neck, hidden inside his shirt, a little lace metal box on a chain within which can be seen another perfect curl.
+“This is mine.
+Tari had them made, one for each of us, to contain our first San Francisco cuts,” He holds out his hand and I lay across his palm my first cut.
+“Isa will bring you your very own curl-containing lacy box when next he comes to stay with you and Ryan, kay?”
+And his quick shy smile rips at my heart.
+“Sorry, Stefan, but I am pretty tired and I really must go home and have a lay-down.
+You will understand?
+Tomorrow then?”
 I nod and all four, as if one, bow and, as if never with us at all, are gone.

 I sit, head down, covering my mouth with my hands, so exhausted, but when I hear Ryan say, “Stefan,” I look up to find Caillen suddenly returned.